 Peter stared disbelievingly at the gurgling piece of meat that had once been John Sabo.
 The assortment of organs speckled across the haze-monster—bug eyes and pincers and slick, millipede-like carapaces—were splitting open.
 Each one was bursting and cracking, ejecting viscous streams of oily ichor.
-At the same time, pustulent bubbles emerged from the mist, popping open and giving birth to new organs.
+At the same time, pustulent bubbles emerged from the mist.
+They were popping open and giving birth to new organs.

-And then it projected words in their minds—like a gritted knife scraping over cement.
+And then it projected words in their minds—like a gritted knife scraping over bumpy cement.

-[Delicious mortals succulent morsels pieces of meat oh so sweet come to me come to me I have cunts with teeth and thorn-ringed cocks I want you to see so beautiful come to me.]
+[Delicious mortals succulent morsels pieces of meat oh so sweet come to me come to me I have cunts with teeth and thorn-ringed cocks I want you to see so come to me come to me]

 The haze-thing’s laughter clawed at their minds.
-[You think you can stop me with your paltry magics?]
+[You think you can kil me with your paltry magics?]

 Kora opened her mouth to reply, but alien screams erupted behind them.

 The three teens looked toward their source.
-A trench-coated man was dispatching the cells’ previous inhabitants—shadow-creatures, bugmen, and boil-coated lizard-people—with a bright staff made of searing orange light.
+A trench-coated man was dispatching the cells’ previous inhabitants who were trying to enter the trash hangar—shadow-creatures, bug-folk, and boil-coated lizard-people—with a bright staff made of searing orange light.
 He was clad in a disconnected network of gleaming armor plates, and his skin appeared to be liquid sunfire.
 Each time his staff made contact, it would blast a creature into pixelated fragments.

-He sank into a wide-legged stance and killed the last one—a seven-foot dog-man that had pitch-black eye sockets—with a one-two combo, then spun around and pointed his weapon directly at the haze-monster.
+He sank into a wide-legged stance and killed the last one—a seven-foot wolf-man that had pitch-black eye sockets—with a one-two combo, then spun around and pointed his weapon directly at the haze-monster.

 [Let them go, Dissona.] the Timekeeper ordered.

-Dissona’s answer was a livid howl—a pure expression of hate and frustration that distorted the air into a nauseauting shimmer.
+Dissona’s answer was a livid howl—a pure expression of hate and frustration that distorted the air into a nauseating shimmer.
 Peter, Eun and Kora dropped to their knees and barfed on the deck.
-Fresh blood sprang from their ears and eyes, and rashes exploded across their skin.
-The Timekeeper remained unaffected; his armor flickered and dimmed—like a stubborn flame in a strong wind—but he stayed right where he was, pointing his weapon right at Dissona.
+Fresh blood sprang from their ears and eyes, and bubbling rashes exploded across their skin.
+The Timekeeper’s armor flickered and dimmed—like a stubborn flame in a strong wind—but he stayed right where he was, pointing his weapon at Dissona.